bararchy/bararchy.github.com/_posts/core-samples/2015-3-19-Ruby and SSL.md

 *  Version 1 (TLSv1.0) - The differences between this protocol and SSL 3.0 are not dramatic, but they are significant enough to preclude interoperability between TLS 1.0 and SSL 3.0.
 *  Version 2 (TLSv1.1) - TLS 1.1 was defined in RFC 4346 in April 2006, it has more security features and some security issues were addressed.
-*  Version 3 (TLSv1.2) - TLS 1.2 was defined in RFC 5246 in August 2008, it too has more security focused implantation.
+*  Version 3 (TLSv1.2) - TLS 1.2 was defined in RFC 5246 in August 2008, it too has more security focused implementation.

 <br>
 TLS is currently more or less secured, most of the issues that affect it are more related to specific software implementation then the protocol it self.<br>